- Buildings & Energy

 - Minnesota Technical Assistance Program - The Minnesota Technical Assistance Program (MnTAP) helps businesses develop and implement industry-tailored solutions that prevent pollution at the source, maximize efficient use of resources, and reduce energy use and costs to improve public health and the environment.

 - PACE Renewable Energy Financing - Financing options for renewable energy or energy efficient building improvements through the St. Paul Port Authority (SPPA) Program called Pace of MN.
-For more information on the EEEP program, visit the SPPA website
+For more information, visit the Minnesota PACE site.

 - Business Energy Investment Tax Credit - Find out if you could be eligible here.